 Death Toll Soars In Northern Nigeria

 SANTA ANA, Calif.
 (Jan.
 9, 2012) – The number of Christians killed in an Islamic extremist attack in Gombe, Nigeria, on Jan.
 5 has risen to nine.
-Also, over the weekend Boko Haram extremists killed at least 21 Christians in neighboring Adamawa state, sources told Compass Direct News.
+Also, over the weekend an extremist group that is located primarily in Northern Nigeria extremists killed at least 21 Christians in neighboring Adamawa state, sources told Compass Direct News.

 Members of the Boko Haram group that seeks to impose Sharia (Islamic law) on Nigeria emerged from a mosque near the Deeper Life Bible Church in the Boso area of Gombe, capital of Gombe state, at about 7:30 p.m. and shot Christians attending a weekly meeting known as “The Hour of Revival,” area sources said.

 Silas Ugboeze, who was in coma for three days at the Federal Medical Centre in Gombe, died 20 minutes after Compass arrived on Jan.
 7, bringing the death toll to nine and the list of those wounded in the attack to 19.

 Ugboeze’s son Gideon was also killed, and his 12-year-old daughter, Victoria Silas Ugboeze, was wounded.
 So far she has survived along with her brother Daniel, who was also shot.
 Ugboeze’s widow was overcome with grief at the hospital, able to say only, “Lord, where are you?
 This burden is too much for me to bear.”